woocommerce/woocommerce/plugins/woocommerce/readme.txt

 = Where can I get help for extensions I have purchased from the WooCommerce Marketplace? =

-For assistance with paid extensions from the WooCommerce.com Marketplace: first, review our [self-service troubleshooting guide](https://woo.com/document/woocommerce-self-service-guide/).
+For assistance with paid extensions from the WooCommerce Marketplace: first, review our [self-service troubleshooting guide](https://woo.com/document/woocommerce-self-service-guide/).
 If the problem persists, kindly log a support ticket via [our helpdesk](https://woo.com/my-account/create-a-ticket/).
 Our dedicated Happiness Engineers aim to respond within 24 hours.

 = I’m having trouble logging in to WooCommerce.com – what now? =